 Management is responsible for the implementation of agreed recommendations and undertake periodic follow up reviews to ensure such recommendations have been implemented.

-The Audit Committee also advises the Governing Body on the appointment of internal and financial statement auditors and their remuneration.
+The Audit Committee also advises the Governing Body on the appointment of internal and financial statement auditors and their remuneration for both audit and non-audit work. as well as reporting annually to the Corporation.

 Finance & General Purposes Committee